freeCodeCamp/chinese/chinese/articles/the-python-code-example-handbook.md

 How to Install Python on Windows

 Before trying to run any Python program in your Windows operating system, you’llneed to check if you have Python installed and added to the environment’s pathvariable correctly.
-In this article, I will show you how you can check whether you have Pythoninstalled successfully in your operating sys…
+In this article, I will show you how you can check whether you have Pythoninstalled successfully in your operating sys……

 ![favicon](https://cdn.freecodecamp.org/universal/favicons/favicon.ico)Md.
 Fahim Bin AminfreeCodeCamp.org